taskflow/taskflow/README.md

 ### *gather*

-The method `gather` lets you add multiple precedences to a task.
+The method `gather` lets you add a preceding link from a task to self.

 <img align="right" width="30%" src="image/gather.png">